 Accreditation of centres (Faculties/Schools)

-The Institutional Accreditation of University Centres is a process through which the centres can achieve the renewal of the accreditation of the degrees they offer, through the certification of the implementation of their Internal Quality Assurance System (IQAS).
+The Institutional Accreditation of University Centres is a process through which the centres can achieve the renewal of the accreditation of the degrees they offer, through the certification of the implementation of their Internal Quality Assurance System (IQAS), according to what is stablished in the Royal Decree 822/2021.

 This Institutional Accreditation is carried out by the Council of Universities, on the basis of the evaluation reports drawn up by a quality agency registered in EQAR.
 ANECA carries out this evaluation through the programme of Institutional Accreditation of University Centres (AICU).